“Always bear in mind that your own resolution to succeed is more important than any other.” — Abraham Lincoln

 Another way to prevent problems is to keep records of your blood glucose monitoring results and to look for patterns in your numbers.
 While an isolated high blood glucose level may have little significance, a pattern of high blood glucose levels at a particular time of day or during or after a particular activity is often a sign that some part of your diabetes treatment plan needs adjustment.

 When you record your blood glucose monitoring results, it’s helpful to also jot down information about your day, such as your food intake, sleep schedule, level of physical activity, or stress level.
 This type of information may be useful in determining the cause of any out-of-range blood glucose levels or patterns of blood glucose levels.
 Some newer meters allow the user to “tag” blood glucose readings with notations such as “meal” or “exercise.”
-In addition, most major meter companies now make software (usually sold separately from the meter) that can display several days’ or weeks’ worth of blood glucose readings in a variety of charts and graphs.
+In addition, most major meter companies now make software that can display several days’ or weeks’ worth of blood glucose readings in a variety of charts and graphs.
 These can make it easier to see blood glucose patterns, and if you can print them out, they’re handy to share with your diabetes care provider.

 However you keep your blood glucose records, take them and your meter to all of your diabetes appointments to show to your health-care provider.
 Your provider is there to help you work out any problems in your diabetes management, not to scold you for having problems, so be sure to speak up when things aren’t working well.